aionnetwork/aion-docs/developers/fundamentals/deploy/web3-js.md

 const account = web3.eth.accounts.privateKeyToAccount(privateKey);
 ```

-To deploy the contract, you need to import the contract byte code by importing the compiled jar, and then deploy the contract along with the deployment arguments.
+To deploy the contract, you need to import the contract byte code by importing the compiled jar, and then encode the contract byte code along with the deployment arguments.

 ```js
 let jarPath = path.join(__dirname,'contract','contract.jar');